Parenting expert sues Disney, says it stole 'Inside Out' idea

 The film has grossed more than $850 million worldwide since its June 2015 release.
 Daniels said this "extreme success" was not possible without her work, and that Disney should pay her because it is "custom and common in the entertainment industry."

+A Disney spokesman, however, said "Inside Out" was an original Pixar creation.
+"We look forward to vigorously defending against this lawsuit in court," the spokesman said.

-Disney did not immediately respond on Tuesday to requests for comment.
-Ronald Schutz, a lawyer for Daniels declined to comment.
-Daniels, in her early 60s, was unavailable to comment.
+Ronald Schutz, a lawyer for Daniels, declined to comment.
+Daniels was unavailable to comment.

 The lawsuit is at least the second in three months accusing Disney of stealing a concept for a blockbuster film.